Customer Satisfaction Score

 Pros:

-• This is the most accurate of the Likert Scales as it captures the best sentiment of the respondent.
+- This is the most accurate of the Likert Scales as it captures the best sentiment of the respondent.

-• It provides better accuracy in the results and is incredibly useful for researchers.
+- It provides better accuracy in the results and is incredibly useful for researchers.

-• It delivers more data points to run statistical information.
+- It delivers more data points to run statistical information.

 Cons:

-• There is a negligible amount of quantitative difference in the data between the 5-scale and 7-scale variants.
+- There is a negligible amount of quantitative difference in the data between the 5-scale and 7-scale variants.

-• Seven-point Likert items suffer from bias in response style.
+- Seven-point Likert items suffer from bias in response style.

 Elliot Simmonds, Research Director at DJS Research Ltd comments, “The decision between a five or seven-point Likert Scale is typically around granularity, e.g. are you expecting a range of answers and/or do you need to be able to identify differences between those who are, for instance, SATISFIED, VERY SATISFIED, and COMPLETELY SATISFIED rather than just (say) SATISFIED and VERY SATISFIED.”

-However, Dan Kelly, Founder & Senior Partner at The Negotiator Guru suggests.
+However, Dan Kelly, Founder and Senior Partner at The Negotiator Guru suggests.
 “My suggestion is to use a 5-point scale when you have more than 100 respondents and a 7-point scale for smaller studies (N<100) when you need a better data distribution.”

 Alternatively, there are many other types of scales that you can use during a Likert Scale Survey

-a) 2-point Survey Scale
+1. 2-point Survey Scale

 Also known as a dichotomous or binary scale, this is the simplest of all scales.
 It offers two absolute opinions to the respondents such as yes and no, true and false, or agree and disagree.
 It delivers a clear indication of what you feel.

-b) 3-Point Survey Scale
+2. 3-point Survey Scale

 The 3-point Survey Scale gives the respondents a middle ground.
 Along with two extreme opinions, it offers a neutral opinion to choose from.
-For example,

-c) 10-point Survey Scale
+3. 10-point Survey Scale

-The 10-point Survey Scale gives a much broader spread of the options to the customers and yields clear indicative results.
 It can be used after onboarding, product launch, new feature launch or to evaluate the overall satisfaction of the customer with the brand.

-d) 11-point Survey Scale – NPS
+4. 11-point Survey Scale

 The 11-point Survey Scale is an NPS scale ranging from 0 to 10.
 It gauges the loyalty of the customer towards the brand.
 In this, the customers who choose 9 and 10 are called promoters, the customers who choose 7 and 8 are called passives, and the customers who choose 0 to 6 are called detractors.